rosostolato/akita-ng-odata-service/README.md

 In OData, actions and functions are a way to add server-side behaviors that are not easily defined as CRUD operations on entities. `ODataEntityService` exposes `function` and `action` methods to be customized by your service.

-If you configured correctly functions and actions on your backend, you will have something like this:
+If you configured correctly functions and actions on your backend, you will be able to implement custom calls on your service:

 ```ts
 import { Injectable } from '@angular/core';